Note from the Editor (2017)

 - History includes a Dante chronology and biography (ed.
-Grace Delmolino) and will eventually feature subject bibliographies as well as original historical research (for instance, research on Ugolino by Nassime Chida) and family trees.
+Grace Delmolino) and features original research of a historicist bent.

-- Library houses a small collection of Dante’s works in their original Italian, as well as English translations by Richard Lansing and Andrew Frisardi exclusive to Digital Dante.
+- Text features original research of a textual bent.
+This section also houses a small library of Dante’s works in their original Italian, as well as English translations by Richard Lansing and Andrew Frisardi exclusive to Digital Dante.

 The Russian poet Osip Mandelstam wrote: “It is unthinkable to read the cantos of Dante without aiming them in the direction of the present day.
 They were made for that.
 They are missiles for capturing the future.”